HarleyPato/switch_linux_kit/README.md

 ### Running

-Attach your Switch to USB, trigger the hardware exploit, and run:
+Attach your Switch to USB, trigger the hardware exploit (ie short pin 10 of the right joycon slot, to ground), and run:
 ```
 sudo ./02_boot_linux.sh